Skip to content

 Once you've confirmed compatibility, it's time to mount the new blade.
 Start by making sure the blade is perfectly clean and add a few drops of clipper oil to the cutting surfaces—this gives it a smooth start.
 Next, carefully line up the new blade with the clipper’s mount or socket.
 For detachable blades, you'll align the blade's latch with the clipper's hinge and press it firmly until you hear a satisfying snap.
 This click tells you it's securely in place.
 For adjustable blades, you'll be placing it over the screw holes.
 The key is to be gentle but firm, ensuring everything sits flush against the clipper head.

-Secure the Blade in Place
+Locking the New Blade in Place

 With the blade positioned, it's time to secure it.
 If your clipper uses screws, re-insert them into their holes.
 Here’s a pro tip: don't tighten them all the way down just yet.
 Screw them in until they are snug but still allow for tiny adjustments.
 This gives you a chance to check the alignment, which we'll cover in the next section.
 Once you're happy with the position, tighten the screws firmly, but be careful not to overtighten.
 Overtightening can strip the screws or crack the housing.
 A secure blade is essential for safe and effective cutting, so double-check that there’s no wiggle room before you power on your clippers.